 EYE ON THEATRE

 John Simon has written for over 50 years on theatre, film, literature, music and fine arts for the Hudson Review, New Leader, New Criterion, National Review, New York Magazine, Opera News, Weekly Standard, Broadway.com and Bloomberg News.
-He reviews books for the New York Times Book Review and Washington Post.
-To learn more, visit the www.JohnSimon-Uncensored.com website.
+He reviews books for the New York Times Book Review and for The Washington Post.
+To learn more, visit his website: www.JohnSimon-uncensored.com